cliffordp/cliff-wp-plugin-boilerplate/README.md

   * Force displaying an error notification even if the API response was technically successful but isn't really due to a `null` response.
   * Fix the example radio button's validation logic in `register_setting()` by adding the correct "show_in_rest" > "schema" > "enum" args, removing the "sanitize_callback" arg, and using the "rest_api_init" hook.
   * Added basic styling.
+* Changed plugin text domains from variable to string to allow using WP CLI command and be compliant with WordPress.org out of the box.

 #### March 18, 2020
 * Rebuild admin Settings Page: